fluid-systems/SOFIRpy/docs/simulation.rst

 Simulation
 ==========

-SOFIRpy allows you to simulate multiple FMUs and custom implemented python models by calling the :py:func:`simulate <sofirpy.simulation.simulation.simulate>` function.
+SOFIRpy allows you to co-simulate multiple FMUs and custom implemented python models.

 Arguments to the `simulate` Function
 ------------------------------------